 Prospective students who wish to undertake the study of sacred music must demonstrate their ability either on the organ or in voice before they can enter the program.
 Pianists who wish to pursue the program in organ may audition on the piano.
 Audition repertoire is listed below.
 In addition, prospective students will be tested for general musical abilities at the time of their audition.

-Auditions for admission to the sacred music major are made by appointment and can be arranged by contacting Dr. Alanna Keenan (voice) at email@example.com.
+Auditions for admission to the sacred music major are made by appointment and can be arranged by contacting Dr. Jessica Ewell at firstname.lastname@example.org.